mit-rss/intro_to_linux/README.md

 navigate the filesystem and view the contents of directories and files.

 a.
-Navigate to your home directory
+Navigate to your home directory.
 b.
-Navigate to your root directory
+Navigate to your root directory.
 c.
-Navigate to the parent directory of your current directory
+Navigate to the parent directory of your current directory.
 d.
-List all the files/directories in your home directory, including hidden ones, in long listing format
+List all the files/directories in your home directory, including hidden ones, in long listing format.
 e.
-Print your current working directory
+Print your current working directory.

 ### Problem 2: Installing and Controlling Programs